cayasso/mongo-oplog/README.md

 * The package has a very small footprint and requires just a few dependencies including `mongodb`, `debug` and `eventemitter3`.
 * Uses `eventemitter3` for high performance event emitting.
 * Strict and readable code enforced with [xo](https://github.com/sindresorhus/xo)
-* Unit tested and built with `babel` for backward compatibility older versions of NodeJS like `v4.x`.
+* Unit tested with `mocha` and built with `babel` for backward compatibility with older versions of NodeJS like `v4.x` and `v5.x`.

 ## IMPORTANT!
 Major update version 2.0.x

 2.0.x is a major rewrite taking advantage of `es6` and adding support for `promises` and `async/await`.
 Callbacks are still supported for backward compatibility.
-This version has minimum **API** changes, but these changes might affect your code, so please take a look to the upgrade guide before installing.
+This version has minimum **API** changes, but these changes might affect your code, so please take a look at the upgrading guide before installing.

 [Check the upgrading guide here](https://github.com/cayasso/mongo-oplog/blob/develop/UPGRADE.md)